 The College offers a professional college atmosphere that is conducive to learning.
-The school operates two facilities in the Cleveland area, the Main Campus on the East Side of Cleveland and the Learning Center on the West Side, which was developed to better accommodate students who are interested in learning English as a Second Language.
-The school operates an additional location in Chicago.
+The school operates two facilities: the Main Campus on the East Side of Cleveland the non-main campus in Chicago.

 Our facilities are equipped with spacious classrooms, computer labs, nursing tech labs, tutoring centers, administrative offices and a student lounge.
 Our equipment is well maintained and constantly updated to reflect current standards.
 There are multiple laboratory areas with ten to fifteen workstations in each and include specialized equipment, materials and facilities devoted to student training.
 Administration and financial aid functions for the programs are managed at the main Cleveland campus and the Chicago campus for their individual programs.
 Onsite administrators handle day-to-day issues and provide counseling and student services.